jdimauro/witch-lights/notes/2018-06-27 work diary - mystery crash.md

 * Dynamic RAM (the "heap") dropped from 1380 to 1348, a difference of 32 bytes
 * The free memory estimate has changed from 94300 to 94332, which basically mirrors the change in the heap
-* It crashes when it tries to access `counter`, which is a global int
+* It might be crashing when it tries to access `counter`, which is a global int?

 I have previously had a crash just like this, when I was trying to access a global int array for the `noIdle` feature.
 I found that moving the value I was trying to access into the FaerieSprite class definition fixed the crash, and wrote it off as a scope issue to be debugged later.
 But what if this was the cause instead?